binums/Jenkins-pipeline-with-docker/README.md

     - Nexus Version: `NEXUS3`
     - Protocol: `HTTP`
     - Nexus URL: `172.24.0.12:8081`
-    - Credentials: Add &rarr; kind &rarr; Username and Password &rarr; `Nexus username and password`
+    - Credentials: Add &rarr; kind &rarr; Username and Password &rarr; `Nexus username and password` &rarr; Add and use it
     - GroupId: `< nexus group id >`
     - Version: `< version of code >`
     - Repository: `< name of the repository that was created in nexus >`